googlefonts/googlefonts.github.io/gf-guide/variable.md

 This is known by developers and software engineers who are supposed to have read the [OT Spec](https://docs.microsoft.com/en-us/typography/opentype/spec/) (which are rules for machines to support the OpenType font format) to know how to implement font support (or some guidelines summarizing them).

-If an axis of the [MS Registered Axis](https://docs.microsoft.com/en-us/typography/opentype/spec/dvaraxisreg) doesn’t follow the values and names, then the font is considered as invalid, and a user may not be able to use it on his machine.
+If an axis of the [MS Registered Axis](https://docs.microsoft.com/en-us/typography/opentype/spec/dvaraxisreg) doesn’t follow the values and names, then the font is considered as invalid, and a user may not be able to use it on their machine.

 To follow our previous example, we then should have these user values: